 Lava gushes from Philippine volcano as ash spreads to Manila

-Usually bustling with traffic and tourists, many of Tagaytay's restaurants and coffee shops were closed, its main road covered in volcanic filth and mud.
-The volcanology institute reminded the public that the small island where the volcano lies is a "permanent danger zone," although fishing villages have existed there for years.

-It stressed that the "total evacuation" of people on the volcano island and coastal areas "at high risk to pyroclastic density currents and volcanic tsunami within a 14-kilometer (8.7-mile) radius from Taal."
-Aviation officials must advise airplanes to avoid flying at a certain distance from the volcano "as airborne ash and ballistic fragments from the eruption column pose hazards to aircraft," it said.
+Large numbers of displaced villagers worried about the homes, farms, and cattle they left behind and the uncertain future they face.
+Irene de Claro, a mother of four, worried about her father, who stayed in their village in Agoncillo town in Batangas while the rest of the family fled in panic.
+"My father is missing.
+We don't know too what happened to our house because the ash was up to our knees, it was very dark and the ground was constantly shaking when we left," de Castro told The Associated Press in a school in Lemery town in Batangas.
+The volcanology institute reminded the public that the small island where the volcano lies is a "permanent danger zone", although fishing villages have existed there for years.
+It stressed that the "total evacuation" of people on the volcano island and lakeshore "at high risk to pyroclastic density currents and volcanic tsunami within a 14-kilometer radius from Taal".

-Authorities continue to detect swarms of earthquakes, some of them felt with rumbling sounds, and a slight inflation of portions of the 1,020-foot (311-meter) volcano, officials said and advised residents to stay indoors and wear masks and goggles outdoors.
+Authorities continue to detect swarms of earthquakes, some of them felt with rumbling sounds, and slight inflation of portions of the 311-meter volcano, officials said, advising residents to stay indoors and wear masks and goggles if they must venture outside.
 Government work and classes in schools in a wide swath of towns and cities were suspended Monday, including in Manila, to avoid health risks posed by the ashfall.
+At least four Batangas towns reported power outages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)